Chris35Wills/synthetic_channel_mesh/README.md

 At the bottom of each script is an example of how to run the code using the provided test data (see `./test_data`).
 Running on a script by script basis may be preferable as there are numerous settings that can be altered and you may wish to modify/create new functions to suit your specific needs.

-Once you know the settings you wish to apply, a better way to use the code is to use driver scripts which import the functions - examples of these are also provided in ./scripts (with a *d* prefix e.g. *d01.py*).
+Once you know the settings you wish to apply, a better way to use the code is to use driver scripts which import the functions - examples of these are also provided in `.\scripts` (with a `d` prefix e.g. `d01.py`).
 Once setup, these can then be called using a single script such as using bash -- an example script is provided to run the example aoi code: `./scripts/example_aoi_run.sh`.

 So to run the example, you can use: